 Players in the league are expected to attend all events, but it’s understandable that there might be a night that’s not possible for a player to be there.
 As such, each player’s lowest score will be dropped after the first half of the season (league nights 1-4).
 This allows the flexibility of missing a night, while at the same time rewards players for attending all nights.
 Additionally, a player’s lowest score during the second half of the season (league nights 5-8) will be dropped as well.

 If a player misses more than 3 league nights per season, that player will be waitlisted for next year’s season.

-Dues for the BPL are $35 for non-hosts and free for hosts for the entire season.
+Dues for the BPL are $30 for non-hosts.
 All money collected from dues, with exception of $5 from each player, will go towards trophies and prize money.
 Hosts are not expected to provide food at the meet up.
 The $5 from each player will go into a miscellaneous fund to be used as needed.